Instance Methods #

 }

-}Key Differences Analysis:
+}Key Difference Analysis:

-let p = Point(...), the compiler will forbid calling anymutatingmethods. - C# Pitfall: In C#, if a Struct is stored in a
+let p = Point(...), the compiler will forbid calling anymutatingmethods.

 Assigning to self Within a Mutating Method #